radiodiagnostica/resnet-cem-histo/PAPER.md

 In this study, we developed and evaluated a deep learning model based on the ResNet-50 architecture to predict hormone receptor status from contrast-enhanced mammography images.
 Our model demonstrated promising performance, suggesting that deep learning techniques applied to contrast-enhanced mammography images may have potential in non-invasively predicting hormone receptor status in breast cancer.

-The high accuracy achieved by our model on both internal and external validation sets is encouraging, especially considering the complexity of the task and the limited size of our dataset.
+The high accuracy achieved by our model on both internal validation and independent test sets is encouraging, especially considering the complexity of the task and the limited size of our dataset.
 The model's ability to maintain good performance across various metrics, including precision, recall, F1 score, and balanced accuracy, indicates its potential robustness in handling both positive and negative cases.
 This is particularly noteworthy given the significant class imbalance present in our dataset.

 The Matthews Correlation Coefficient (MCC) on the validation set is especially promising.
 Given that MCC is particularly useful for evaluating binary classifications on imbalanced datasets, this result suggests that our model's performance is substantially better than random guessing, even when accounting for the class imbalance.